ssube/onnx-web/docs/user-guide.md

 since they often remove support for older GPUs.

 If you cannot upgrade ROCm, downgrade Torch to the correct version for the libraries available on your machine.

+#### ValueError: Required inputs (['text_embeds', 'time_ids']) are missing from input feed (['sample', 'timestep', 'encoder_hidden_states'])

+This can happen when you use an original Stable Diffusion pipeline with an SDXL model.
+SDXL models use different input names and are not backwards compatible.

+Make sure you have selected an SDXL pipeline in the web UI.

 ## Output Image Sizes